The 30-Day Password Elimination Plan for Workforce Identity

 Activities

-Outcome: A strategic plan for scaling the new identity model beyond the first cohort.
+Outcome: A scalable roadmap for the new identity model.

 The Value Proposition (Business Outcomes)